 Verisign’s average daily Domain Name System (DNS) query load during the fourth quarter of 2015 was 123 billion across all TLDs operated by Verisign, with a peak of 194 billion.
 Quarter over quarter, the daily average increased 2.8 percent and the peak decreased by 67.3 percent.
 Year over year, the daily average increased 11.9 percent and the peak increased 32.6 percent.

-For more domain stats from the fourth quarter of 2015, check out the Q4 2015 infographic below and the latest issue of the Domain Name Industry Brief.
+For more domain stats from the fourth quarter of 2015, check out the Q4 2015 infographic and the latest issue of the Domain Name Industry Brief.

 1. The generic top-level domain (gTLD) and ccTLD data cited in the DNIB report are estimates as of the time the report was developed, and is subject to change as more complete data is received.
 Total includes ccTLD Internationalized Domain Names.